Donna partners with Dr. Cathy Alinovi, a retired veterinarian, to create informative pet health articles.

 One of the changes you may notice as your senior dog ages is that he or she is not as alert.
 In fact, you may find your best friend standing still in the middle of a room or circling around the yard as if puzzled by his or her surroundings.
 Even worse, he or she may act as though they have no idea who you are.

 While you will want to have your pet evaluated by a veterinarian to rule out any other health issues, he or she may be suffering from cognitive dysfunction syndrome (CDS).
-Dr. Cathy Alinovi, veterinarian and pet parent, talks about symptoms, treatment and other issues that dogs suffering with CDS may experience.
+Dr. Cathy Alinovi, veterinarian and pet parent, talks about symptoms, treatment, and other issues that dogs suffering from CDS may experience.

 Q2: What causes a dog to develop cognitive dysfunction syndrome?

 Dr. Cathy: As with humans, the lack of mental exercise combined with poor quality food leads to build-up of a protein in the brain that interferes with brain function.